mlinreallife/blog/content/posts/press_review_8.md

 ## [MLOps Virtual Event](https://databricks.com/fr/p/webinar/operationalizing-machine-learning-at-scale)

-I recently attend a meeting provided by Databricks about MLOps.
+I recently attended a meeting provided by Databricks about MLOps.
 The recording is available on demand.

 Here is what I've found interesting:
 - One of the most evident benefit of The MLFlow Model registry is that it's a central place for the models